 Paige Treebridge (she/her) practices and researches the construction of reality as it happens in social networks and power structures via code.
 Treebridge is a self-taught creative coder who once bought six very thick Perl books in order to create a single CGI form.
 She misses Lingo, and regrets time she spent in Actionscript.
 She first discovered automation in IRC scripting and eggdrop bots.
 This later became an obsession with chatbots, and conversation simulators.
-She co-founded and co-directs Channel TWo as an excuse to make generative video art but ended up making zombie riot cops run in artificial life patterns to simulate fish kettling at protests to highlight police omnipresence and security theater.
+In her work as a new media artist, she made zombie riot cops that run in artificial life patterns to simulate fish kettling at protests, in order to highlight police omnipresence and security theater.

 Treebridge is an experience design researcher and teacher.
-She's taught courses in neurology and design; creativity and temporal loops; experience design for immersive 3D environments; exploiting existing APIs for critical design; UXD and usability research; and artificial intelligence in UXD (2021).
-She manages transing/queering CS and alternate reality game projects at Divergent Design Lab.
-Her new project, Flourish, will focus on the simulation of metacognition.
+She's taught courses in neurology and design; creativity and temporal loops; experience design for immersive 3D environments; exploiting existing APIs for critical design; UXD and usability research; and artificial intelligence in UXD (since 2020).
+She currently divides her research time between alternate reality game design and information warfare.